hilalsaygin/Genre-Prediction-Lyrics-Based/README.md

 - **Non-chorus lyrics**
 - **Combined data with weighted contributions**

-The results demonstrated that **prioritizing chorus features significantly improved classification accuracy**, with the **best-performing configuration achieving ~60-62% accuracy** using **Random Forest**.
+The results demonstrated that **prioritizing chorus features significantly improved classification accuracy**, with the **best-performing configuration achieving ~60-61% accuracy** using **Random Forest**.
 This work highlights the importance of **structural elements in lyrics classification** and provides a **scalable framework** for integrating structural properties into text-based classification tasks.

 **Keywords:** Machine Learning, Lyrics-Based Genre Detection, Feature Engineering, Random Forest

 ---

-## **Introduction**
-This project introduces a **novel methodology for genre classification** based on the structural segmentation of song lyrics.
-Unlike traditional methods that rely on **full-text lyrics**, this approach examines how **chorus prioritization** affects classification performance.

 The key objectives of this research are:
 - **Investigate the role of chorus structures** in genre prediction